Breast implants: Saline vs. silicone

-If an implant ruptures, the approach might vary depending on whether the implant is saline or silicone.
+If an implant tears, the approach might depend on whether the implant is saline or silicone.

 Ruptured saline implant

-If a saline breast implant ruptures, the implant will deflate — causing the affected breast to change in size and shape.
+If a saline breast implant tears, the implant will flatten.
+This will change the size and shape of the breast.

 Ruptured silicone implant

-If a silicone breast implant ruptures, you might not notice right away — or ever — because any free silicone tends to remain trapped in the fibrous tissue (capsule) that forms around the implant.
+A tear in a silicone implant might not be noticeable at first — or ever — because the silicone tends to stay trapped in the scar tissue that forms around the implant.
 This is known as a silent rupture.

-What factors should I consider before getting breast implants?
+What might I consider before getting breast implants?

 If you're thinking about breast augmentation or reconstruction, it's important to understand what it means to have breast implants.
-In addition to changing your appearance, keep in mind:
+Keep in mind:

-- Breast implants won't prevent your breasts from sagging.
-To correct sagging breasts, you might need to consider a breast lift in addition to breast augmentation.
+- Breast implants won't prevent breasts from sagging.
+Correcting sagging breasts might require a breast lift as well.

-- Breast implants might hamper breast-feeding.
-Some women are able to successfully breast-feed after breast augmentation, while others aren't.
+- Breast implants might get in the way of breastfeeding.
+Some people can successfully breastfeed after breast augmentation, but others can't.

-- You might need additional surgery after breast implant removal.
-If you have your implants removed, you might need a breast lift or other additional surgery to help your breasts maintain an aesthetically pleasing appearance.
+- You might need more surgery after breast implant removal.
+If implants need to be removed, you might need a breast lift or other surgery to adjust the way your breasts look.

 What's the bottom line?

-Based on your breast anatomy, body type and other factors, your surgeon might recommend one type of implant over another for optimal cosmetic results.
-Ultimately, however, the choice between saline and silicone is up to you.
+Based on your breasts, body type and other factors, your surgeon might recommend one type of implant over another for better results.
+But the choice between saline and silicone is up to you.

 See more In-depth

-- Breast augmentation.
-American Society of Plastic Surgeons. http://www.plasticsurgery.org/cosmetic-procedures/breast-augmentation.html.
-Accessed May 18, 2015.
+- Breast augmentation (augmentation mammoplasty).
+American Society of Plastic Surgeons. http://www.plasticsurgery.org/cosmetic-procedures/breast-augmentation.
+Accessed Aug.
+22, 2022.

-- Breast implants.
-U.S. Food and Drug Administration. http://www.fda.gov/MedicalDevices/ProductsandMedicalProcedures/ImplantsandProsthetics/BreastImplants/default.htm.
-Accessed May 21, 2015.
+- Risks and complications of breast implants.
+U.S. Food and Drug Administration. https://www.fda.gov/medical-devices/breast-implants/risks-and-complications-breast-implants.
+Accessed Aug.
+22, 2022.